How to Adopt a Baby in North Carolina

 Once this hearing is over, congratulations!
 Your child is legally and officially yours.
 This doesn’t mean that you can close the door on adoption, however.
 Be sure to keep lines of communication open with your child; they should know their adoption story is something to be proud of!

-For more information about adopting a baby in North Carolina, call 1-800-ADOPTION, or request free information here.
+For more information about adopting a baby in North Carolina with our agency, call 1-800-ADOPTION, or get free information here.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.